 The Global Slavery Index is published by the Walk Free Foundation and comprises a vulnerability model based on the four dimensions: civil and political protections; social health and economic rights; personal security and refugee populations and conflict.
 Each of the dimensions consist of further variables.
-Altogether the vulnerability model is based on the evaluation of 24 variables.
 A higher score indicates a higher level of vulnerability.
-The vulnerability model is the basis for an estimation of prevalence of forced labour [% of population] per country, which is also published in the report.
+The vulnerability model is the basis for an estimation of prevalence of forced labour [% of population] per country.

-Civil and political protections Social health and economic rights Personal security Refugee populations and conflict Mean Prevalence of forced labour [% of population] 38 20 46 31 34 0.08 % Values range between 17 (Denmark) and 67 (Afghanistan)
+Civil and political protections Social health and economic rights Personal security Refugee populations and conflict Mean Prevalence of forced labour [% of population] 38 20 46 31 34 0.08 % Values range e between 17 (De enmark) and 67 7 (Afghanistan)